 A “pick” is a selection of an image from those presented by the search engine in search results.
 It’s also important that the behavior being looked at is over user sessions instead of just individual queries.

-A query to pick (Q2P) correlation may look to see if there are any terms in the query to indicate that the query is not of a “clean” nature, and also what images from those returned to a potential pornographic user’s query were picked during that user session.
+A query to pick (Q2P) correlation may look to see if there are any terms in the query to indicate that the query is not of “clean” nature, and also what images from those returned to a potential pornographic user’s query were picked during that user session.

 A pick-to-pick (P2P) correlation may associate all picks (picture selections) made during a user session with all other picks issued during that session.
 The assumption is that a user thought all of the images looked at were relevant to the user’s query and a correlation is established between all of the selected images picked during that session.